 Take Training — and Mentorship — Seriously

 Are you guilty of providing generic training?
 Most companies have made this mistake at least once, reinforcing sales training’s bad reputation.
 In reality, training done right is one of the most important investments your business can make and an integral part of every thriving sales culture.

 You need to be aligned, precise, and prescriptive about the skills your sellers need to master and how they can apply them in the real world.
-It’s not enough to teach skills in the classroom — the most successful organizations are crisp and clear on the desired business outcomes and what behavioral change they need to drive with the reps.
-For actionable tips on how to help your team master and apply winning behaviors, get your copy of The Definitive Guide to Sales Training & Coaching.
+It’s not enough to teach skills in the classroom — the most successful organisations are crisp and clear on the desired business outcomes and what behavioural change they need to drive with the reps.
+For actionable tips on how to help your team master and apply winning behaviours, get your copy of The Definitive Guide to Sales Training & Coaching.

 In addition to delivering stellar training, implementing a mentorship program can be instrumental in the development of your people.
 Your employees are likely hungry for growth, and a mentorship program checks the box for all involved.
 Mentees are more likely to get promoted, while mentors benefit from the exposure to new ideas and fresh perspectives.
 What better way to bolster sales success while simultaneously empowering the next generation of leaders?